melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 };
 ```

-The Cloudwatch event handler is defined in the accompanying `serverless.yml` file.
+The CloudWatch event handler is defined in the accompanying `serverless.yml` file.
 Make sure that the `provider.region` matches your AWS region:

 ```yaml
 service: nexmo-transcribe